Hi, I’m Tonielle aka Toddi or Earth Mumma.

 Permaculture saved my life, and I share some of this journey below.
 It is a true passion and an extension of my lifestyle, with education and nature healing (it works both ways) as my focus over the past decade.

 As an educator, I have taught hundreds of students in person and online, including Permaculture Design Courses, 2-Day Introduction to Permaculture Workshops and Practical hands-on 'garden to plate' superfood workshops from my home garden.
-I also have a podcast segment for Permaculture Herbalism, and beyond the garden, I have taught social permaculture with Sociocracy and Dynamic Governance and Decision Making techniques for groups to work effectively together.
+I also have a podcast segment for Permaculture Herbalism.
+Beyond the garden, I have taught social permaculture with Sociocracy and Dynamic Governance and Decision Making techniques for groups to work effectively together.

 I developed an online curriculum for families to learn permaculture together as a tool and resource for all the Earth Mummas out there to get skilled in sustainability, where I continue to coach people around the world to connect to their ecosystems and seasonal living, nourish themselves in tune with nature, as well as grow their edible gardens; be it a balcony, backyard or bigger homesteading dream.